What Is an Effects Loop?

 -

-The Power Amp — This takes the shaped signal from the preamp and amplifies it to a level that can push speakers.
-On a clean channel, the power amp is basically transparent.
-On a cranked amp, the power tubes add their own compression and saturation.
+The Power Amp.
+This takes the shaped preamp output and amplifies it to a level that can drive speakers.
+On a clean channel, the power amp is essentially transparent.
+On a cranked amp, the power tubes introduce their own compression and saturation (that spongy, touch-sensitive feel you hear on a Fender Deluxe Reverb pushed past about 6 on the volume dial).

-Here's the problem: if you put a delay pedal in front of a distorted amp, the delay repeats go through the preamp distortion along with your dry signal.
-The amp distorts the echoes, turning them into a washy, undefined mess.
-The same thing happens with reverb, chorus, and most other time-based and modulation effects.
+If you place a delay pedal in front of a distorted amp, every delay repeat passes through the preamp's distortion stage along with your dry signal.
+The amp distorts the echoes.
+The result is a washy, undefined mess where the repeats smear into each other (something closer to Kevin Shields territory than the clean, separated echoes most players want).
+The same degradation happens with reverb, chorus, and most time-based and modulation effects.

-But if you put that same delay pedal after the preamp distortion but before the power amp, the delay processes an already-distorted signal.
-The repeats are clean copies of your distorted tone, sitting neatly behind your dry signal.
-Night and day difference.
+Place that same delay after the preamp distortion but before the power amp, and the situation reverses.
+The delay is processing an already-distorted signal.
+The repeats are clean copies of your distorted tone, sitting clearly behind the dry signal like an Edge-style dotted-eighth delay: distinct, rhythmic, defined.

-That's why the effects loop exists.
-It lets you place effects after the preamp's distortion stage, where time-based effects belong.
+That's the entire reason effects loops exist.
+They let you place effects after the preamp's distortion stage, exactly where time-based processing belongs.

 The Signal Flow